weaveworks/weave/site/troubleshooting.md

 addresses which are inactive for longer than 10 minutes.

 The 'Peers' section lists all peers known to this router, including itself.
-Each peer is shown with its name, version number (incremented on each reconnect) and the UID.
+Each peer is shown with its name, nickname, version number (incremented on each reconnect) and the UID.
 Then each line beginning `->` shows another peer that it is connected to, with the IP address and port number of the connection.
 In the above example, the local router has connected to its peer using address 191.235.147.190:6783, and its peer sees the same connection as coming from 37.157.33.76:7195.

 The 'Routes' section summarised the information for deciding how to route packets between peers, which is mostly of interest when the